 All participants on a SOS Outreach Trips are between the ages of 18-29.
 Each applicant has been screened and interviewed by a SOS volunteer and/or a SOS Head Office personnel.

 Some communities may have internet cafes nearby, but we do not guarantee this for all.
 The short answer is no. It is best for you to operate with the mindset that your traveller will not be able to access the internet during their trip.
-For information on how to contact your traveller, see question #10.

 The most common question!
 We do not encourage communication between yourself and your traveller during the trip.
 Often speaking to members of their home community can deepen travellers’ feelings of homesickness, increase culture shock, and prevent cultural exchange.